-When Nexus Dashboard nodes are connected to Cisco Catalyst switches, packets are tagged with vlan0 if no VLAN is specified.
+On the Catalyst switches, packets are tagged with vlan0 if no VLAN is specified.
 In this case, you must add switchport voice vlan dotlp command to the switch interfaces where the nodes are connected to ensure reachability over the data network.